tycrek/degoogle/README.md

   - [Funkwhale](https://funkwhale.audio/) - Self hosted, decentralized music service.
 Provide your own audio. (thanks u/DashEquals)
   - [Airsonic](https://airsonic.github.io/) - **Music only** - Self-hosted open-source media streamer.
 Has features for transcoding audio on-the-fly for "virtually any audio format".
 You can also set bandwidth limits if you need to.
 Looks very powerful.
   - [Music Player Daemon](https://www.musicpd.org/) - A "flexible, powerful, server-side application for playing music".
+  - [Popcorn Time](https://popcorntime.sh/faq) - Open source software for desktop and mobile that let you easily stream movie/TV torrents. **Be careful if your country or ISP has policies against torrenting, a VPN is recommended.** Thanks @je-vv
   - *Editor note: I can no longer recommend [Emby](https://emby.media/) as they are [no longer open-source](https://www.linuxuprising.com/2018/12/jellyfin-free-software-emby-media.html).*
   - Thanks to u/eA8KESARaW6iqCpHsbE4 for suggesting Jellyfin and pointing out that Emby isn't open-source.
 - Fonts